oravivek/learning-library/enterprise-manageability-library/operations-insights/sql-performance/sql-performance.md

       * The Average Response time in seconds.
       * The number of SQL Statements that were executed per hour.
-      * The variability value of the SQL Statement, which indicates the extent of variance in the SQL Statement's performance in the current time period.
+      * The variability value of the SQL Statement, which indicates the extent of variance in the SQL Statement's performance in the current period.
-      * The inefficiency percentage which is based on the idle wait time of the SQL Statement.
+      * The inefficiency percentage is based on the idle wait time of the SQL Statement.
       * The time range within which the maximum executions of the SQL Statement occurred.

       **Execution Plan Insights** provides:

       * Plans Used
-      * The best and worst performing plans
+      * The best and worst-performing plans
       * Plans with the most CPU and I/O usage
       * The most executed SQL Plan

       In the **Metrics** section **Performance Trend** chart, we can see that the average Response of the SQL started to increase.

       The **Activity** chart displays the session activity of the SQL Statement, for the current time.
-It also shows how the SQL Statement activity is categorized into different wait classes indicated by the color, as described in the legend on the chart.
+It also shows how the SQL Statement activity is categorized into different wait classes indicated by the colour, as described in the legend on the chart.

 9. Click on **Execution Plans** from the left pane.